-The area is vast, with towering dunes, deep canyons, mountains and saltpans.
 Due to its pristine nature, much of the region is only accessible on foot; there is invariably an opportunity to visit a Himba settlement to appreciate the traditional lifestyle of these originally nomadic people.

 There is much to see and experience, flying by light aircraft gives a great insight into this unique region – and offers fantastic views of various shipwrecks along the coastline.

 Our Namibia's Desert & Coast itinerary provides a great way to combine the Skeleton Coast with the Namib desert, the oldest desert in the world.